forestdb/forestdb.org/models/numbergame.md

 * What does this tell you about how the probability of choosing a concept and the probability of generating certain numbers from the concept interact to produce the *inferred* probability of a concept given the observed number sequence?
   * **Prior probability**: The probability of your friend choosing a concept
   * **Likelihood**: The probability of generating certain numbers given the chosen concept
-  * **Posterior probability**: The probability that your friend chose a certain cocnept, given that she generated the number sequence you observed.
+  * **Posterior probability**: The probability that your friend chose a certain concept, given that she generated the number sequence you observed.

-We can give the model certain prior knowledge and beliefs about the word (e.g., the belief that your friend is unlikey to know about the concept "*powers of 2.*").
+We can give the model certain prior knowledge and beliefs about the world (e.g., the belief that your friend is unlikely to know about the concept "*powers of 2.*").
 However, given strong contradictory evidence, the model can still end up believing that your friend was thinking about the concept "*powers of 2.*"

 ## Sampling methods

 Notice that there are many different ways your friend could have generated these examples.
 She could have sampled the numbers randomly from the number category, as we assumed in the programs we've looked at so far.
 Or, she could have sampled them in an intentional manner, to purposefully help you understand the number category and not confuse it with a different number category.
 Or, she could have sampled them in a different intentional manner---to intentionally deceive you into thinking that it is a different number category.

-In addition to different sampling strategies, your friend could also give you diferent types of examples.
+In addition to different sampling strategies, your friend could also give you different types of examples.
 We have been assuming that your friend only shows you *positive examples* of the category, for example the numbers `[2, 4, 8]` for the category "*powersOfTwo*."
 What if your friend can also show you *negative examples*, such as stating that `[0, 6, 10]` are *not* in the category?
 Or a mix of positive and negative examples, such as stating that `[2, 4]` are in the category, but not `6`?
 Which of these examples will make you more likely to believe that the category is "*powersOfTwo*"?

 Moreover, your friend could also label a random set of numbers between 0 and 10.
 For example, if the chosen set is `[1, 5, 8]` and the category is "*powersOfTwo*," the labels would be `[yes, no, yes]`.
 Is this method more or less likely to help you guess the right category?